All Episodes

 And the one story on Benghazi at Yahoo News has the headline, Democrats, GOP fails to show scandal in Benghazi deaths.

-So if you are a low information voter and you go get your news at Yahoo, what you know is that the Republicans just trying to find some scandal there to trip up our poor president and they failed.
+So if you are a low-information voter and you go get your news at Yahoo, what you know is that the Republicans just trying to find some scandal there to trip up our poor president and they failed.

-And no scandal in the uh in the deaths there.
+And no scandal in the deaths there.

 Because you see, the White House never politicizes anything.